datatrail-jhu/05_R/manuscript/04_basic_commands.md

 # Basic Commands in R quiz

 {choose-answers: 4, points:2}
 ?
-Within R you should have access to an object called `airquality` that contains data on New York air quality.
+Within R, you have access to an object called `airquality` that contains data on New York air quality.
 You can work with it in the same way that we have worked with the `mtcars` and `iris` objects in this lesson.
 What is the value in the "Ozone" column in the third to last row?

 C) 14
 o) 12